andebraa/master/master_presentation/master_presentation.md

 - Asperities don't show stick-slip effects
 - High temperature -> High diffusion
 - Healing effects
 ---

-### Summary
+### Thesis summary
+- Systems and simulations
+	- Made a system for simulating friction with a flexible configuration
+	- Limited scope to asperity configuration
+	- Identified unique systems based on periodic boundaries
+	- Simulated 320 systems
+---

 - Methods for analyzing the system
-	- norm of asperity distances
+	- Norm of asperity distances
-	- maximum static friction
+	- Maximum static friction
-	- sigmoid fit
+	- Sigmoid fit
-- Simulations
-	- pipeline for creating stable systems
-	- limited to asperity configurations (no ageing or slide-hold-slide)
-	- 320 simulations for machine learning
+---
 - Machine learning
 	- CNN and DNN applied to confirm little asperity configuration dependency
-	- application of random dataset for baseline
+	- Application of random dataset for baseline
+---
+### Result summary
+- Effects such as cohesion, thermal actiavtion and linear dependence on normal force confirmed
+- Static friction in our system is independent from asperity configuration
+- Effects of diffusion creep altered the system behaviour

 ---
 ### outlook